datanalysis15m/software/README.md

 Description
 -----------

-This folder will contain pieces of software (network analysis, language analysis, data acquisition) used in our research
+This folder will contain pieces of software (network analysis, language analysis, data acquisition) used in our research.
+Each of the pieces will have its own licensing protocol.
+Please read 'LICENSE' files